iamgbsmith/til/react/extending-styled-components.md

 __Category: React__

-Extended a styled component can reduce the amount of boilerplate code needing to be written.
+Extending a styled component can reduce the amount of boilerplate code needing to be written.

 You can also override styles in the extending styled component.